 That said, Questrade’s self-directed investing beats Wealthsimple Trade hands down if you’re only interested in a platform with wide support for different security types.

-Wealthsimple Trade supports only three investment accounts at the moment – TFSA, RRSP and personal accounts.
+Wealthsimple Trade supports only four investment accounts at the moment – FHSA, TFSA, RRSP and personal accounts.

 Questrade, however, provides more choice to Canadian investors.
-Not only does it support TFSA, RRSP and personal accounts, it also supports RIF, RESP, LIRA and LIF.
+Not only does it support FHSA, TFSA, RRSP, RRSP, LiRA and personal accounts, it also supports RIF, RESP, LIRA and LIF.
 In addition, you can open joint and corporate accounts.

 Commissions and Fees